Search for an Item:

 When do I need to replace my cat's litter box?Even the best litter boxes get scratches on the plastic from cats digging in them.
 Those scratches can harbor bacteria that cause odors and may eventually lead to health problems for your cats.
 If your litter box is showing signs of wear, it's time to buy a new one.
 No sense living with the stink, or risking your cat's health over a litter box!
 Some experts advise completely replacing your cat's litter box every six months to one year.
 There are also some disposable options that work, as well as liners that can help prolong the life of your kitty's plastic litter box.

 Why is my cat not using the litter box?That's the million-dollar question, right there!
 It could be a number of things.
 The first suspicion is always a urinary tract infection (UTI), but before rushing off to the vet, examine some other possibilities.
 Have you recently moved the litter box, or has there been a change in the household that makes its location less ideal than it used to be?
 Has something else upset your cat's normal routine - for example, someone going away to college, a recent marriage, another pet, or a new baby in the household?
 Cats love for everything to stay the same in their environment, and sometimes express insecurity by marking their territory, usually with urine.
 Have you been keeping the litter box as clean as you should?
 Did you recently change the type of litter you're using, or did the litter add an unfamiliar fragrance?
 If you can find the reason for the avoidance, you can fix that situation, and the potty troubles should work themselves out.
 But if kitty is also acting lethargic and not showing interest in food, then yes, it's time for a visit to the vet to rule out a UTI.
+You may want to get a copy of Dusty Rainbolt's fabulous book, Cat Scene Investigator, that explores this very question in great detail.

 Need other types of Cat Potty Time products?